Cheap Flights

 South African operations

-Fastjet PLC has signed an MoU with fastjet Holdings, who will be hiring Federal Air to operate flights in South Africa for the first 6 months on its behalf (estimated time it will take for fastjet Holdings to get its own license in South Africa), with all revenue going through Federal Air's bank accounts and a portion past on to fastjet Holdings.
+News has gone a bit quiet on Fastjet's plan start to dometic operations in South Africa.
+The original plan was that Fastjet PLC had signed an MoU with fastjet Holdings, who would be hiring Federal Air to operate flights in South Africa for the first 6 months on its behalf (the estimated time it would take for fastjet Holdings to get its own license in South Africa), with all revenue going through Federal Air's bank accounts and a portion past on to fastjet Holdings.

 Johannesburg to Cape Town route